epartment/magento2-sass-theme-boilerplate/README.md

 ##### Editing existing variables
 1. In your project navigate to the `app/design/frontend/Epartment/bootstrap/src/scss/boilerplate` folder.
-2. You can take a look into the variables chapter of this README to get a full list of variables you can target.
+2. You can take a look at the variables chapter of this README to get a full list of variables you can target.
 3. Overwriting the default variables is done by creating a new `.scss` file e.g. `_websitename.scss` in the `scss/boilerplate` folder, adding the `.scss` as an `@import` in `style.scss`.
-Make sure the `@import` is above the boilerplate import or the value's will not be redeclared.
-And finally in the newly created file, redeclare the variables you want to overwrite.
+Make sure the `@import` is **above** the boilerplate import or the values will not be redeclared.
+In the newly created file, redeclare the variables you want to overwrite.
 4. Run a `gulp` command to compile the styling changes.
 More info about the `gulp` commands can be found in the next chapter.

 ##### Extending with custom styling
 > **Note**: The boilerplate variables cover a great range of elements.
 Try to modify the variables first before adding any custom `.scss` files!